 Landscape Sensitivity Sensitivity Low The Landscape Sensitivity is defined as Low Distinctiveness: Characteristic The components of the landscape are characteristic of the Sherwood LCA.
 The time depth is historic (post 1600) giving a moderate sense of place overall.
-There are more Continuity: Historic ancient remnants of woodland within the woodland as a whole.
-Sense of Place: Moderate The undulating landform is apparent and enclosed by the large area of woodland giving a low visibility in and out of the area Landform: Apparent A moderate sense of place with a low visibility gives a low landscape sensitivity Extent of Tree Cover Enclosed overall.
+There are more Continuity: Historic Sense of Place: Moderate The undulating landform is apparent and enclosed by the large area of woodland giving a low visibility in and out of the area Landform: Apparent A moderate sense of place with a low visibility gives a low landscape sensitivity Extent of Tree Cover Enclosed overall.
 Visibility: Low